autowarefoundation/autoware/planning/behavior_velocity_intersection_module/README.md

 2. recognizing the occluded area in the intersection
 3. reacting to arrow signals of associated traffic lights

-The module is desinged to be agnositc to left-hand/right-hand traffic rules and works on crossroads, T-shape junctions, etc.
+The module is designed to be agnostic to left-hand/right-hand traffic rules and works on crossroads, T-shape junctions, etc.

 ![topology](./docs/intersection-topology.drawio.svg)